 3.4 Common Core in the Classroom

 These segments feature teachers teaching to a common core standard.
-Other than a 3 sec opening brand, there is no open.
+Other than a three second opening brand, there is no open.
 We title over classroom footage and natural sound so the viewer feels like they are already in the class.

 3.5 Whole Classrooms Edits

 The edit should start as soon as the class begins, or as soon as you have stable footage to start with.
 This will normally be an A/B camera edit that will roll out with cutting between the two cameras as feels natural to the viewer.
-Times to cut would include, when the other camera is covering the action happening in the classroom, i.e. teachers instruction, or student responses.
-Also to give a visual break in the program.
+Times to cut would include, when the other camera is covering the action happening in the classroom, i.e., teachers’ instruction, or student responses.
+Also, to give a visual break in the program.
 Hopefully if the teacher is in a long modeling segment or explanation of the content covered in the class, the b-camera is getting cover shots that include the teacher.
 Cutting just to show kids staring off into space while the teacher talks, should be limited.
-Remember that while the students reactions are certainly a valid classroom element, our viewers are teachers or administrators who are really looking to see the teacher teaching.
-B-camera shooters should be coached to shoot shots that include the teacher in the backround in these types of shoots.
+Remember that while the student reactions are certainly a valid classroom element, our viewers are teachers or administrators who are really looking to see the teacher teaching.
+B-camera shooters should be coached to shoot shots that include the teacher in the background in these types of shoots.
 These give the cutaways a relationship to the action.

-Places to condense time would be if the students are quietly working on their own, or if the teacher has given them 45 seconds to write down an idea… we don’t have to hang on for 45 seconds unless the action dictates it.
+Places to condense time would be if the students are quietly working on their own, or if the teacher has given them 45 seconds to write down an idea . . . we don’t have to hang on for 45 seconds unless the action dictates it.
 If a camera is following the teacher around the room checking responses, we would probably use that – that is action teacher would want to see.
 If the teacher is standing at the front of the class waiting for students to burn through the 45 seconds, a couple of cutaways to show the action would be enough.

-Other times to condense time would be to cut out times when neither camera has a shot… this of course is common sense, which we all have.
+Other times to condense time would be to cut out times when neither camera has a shot . . . this of course is common sense, which we all have.
 We cannot possibly include all exceptions to these guidelines.
 You are always expected to use your judgment.
 As you get more familiar with editing classrooms, this gets easier, just remember that our viewers are teachers, they really are interested in watching some one else’s classroom.

 Your first edit should be the entire classroom, don’t worry about hitting a specific time.
 Once the entire classroom is cut, the audio tracks have been properly edited; a producer and/or content/writer can review the edit.